ajam/aufbau/README.md

 #### Bonus step: Customizing the name and icon

-If you'd like to change the name of the desktop app, you have three places
+If you'd like to change the name of the desktop app, there are three places that need editing:

 * In [`package.json`](package.json) near line 3, change the [`productName`](/package.json#L3) to what you want.
 * In [`package.json`](package.json) near line 19 where you see `Aufbau` [right after](package.json#L19) `electron-packager`.